0. Getting set up ====

 Learn X in Y minutes

-Where X=Statistical Computing with Python
+Where X=Statistical computing with Python

 This is a tutorial on how to do some typical statistical programming tasks using Python.
 It’s intended for people basically familiar with Python and experienced at statistical programming in a language like R, Stata, SAS, SPSS, or MATLAB.